 Care for the tube and bandage as you have been instructed.
 Your child’s healthcare provider will tell you whether to change the child’s bandage and how to do this.
 Follow all care instructions for the catheter and dressing carefully.

-Manage your child’s pain by giving him prescribed medication.
+Manage your child’s pain by giving him prescribed medicine.
 Follow your healthcare provider’s instructions carefully.
-It’s best not to wait until pain gets bad to give the medication.
+It’s best not to wait until pain gets bad to give the medicine.
 Your child may be in pain if he:

-Give prescribed medicationto your child as instructed.
+Give prescribed medicine to your child as instructed.
 Some medication (antibiotics) may be given to fight infection.
 Other medication may help keep your child’s bladder relaxed while the catheter is in place.

-Double diapering is a technique that may be used to keep the affected area dry and to keep stool off the catheter.
+Double diapering is a way to keep the affected area dry and to keep stool off the catheter.
 It also helps protect your child’s penis as it heals.
 To double diaper:

 Cut a hole in the first diaper for the tube to pass through.

 Pass the tube through the hole.